, frequency response and impulse response based on the entered filter specifications.

 Sinc impulse response is infinite.
 Apply window function to make the response finite.

 The simplest window is rectangular window which simpy truncates the impulse response.
 Most common window functions are

 As a result of windowing side lobes will appear in the frequency response of final filter.

 The window method is basically used for the design of prototype filters like the low-pass, high-pass, band-pass etc. They are not very suitable for designing of filters with any given frequency response.

-On the other hand, the frequency sampling technique is suitable for designing of filters with a given magnitude response.
+The frequency sampling technique is suitable for designing of filters with a given magnitude response.

 The ideal frequency response of the filter is approximated by placing appropriate frequency samples in the z- plane and then calculating the filter co-efficients using the IFFT algorithm.